 Have you heard of BeautyBigBang?
 It’s a site for hair, makeup, and of course nail art goodies.
-I was recently approached by them to test out some of their products and of course I couldn’t say no!
+I was recently approached by them to test out some of their nail art supplies and of course I couldn’t say no!

-First of all, I decided to try some of their Chameleon Nail Holo Flakes.
+First of all, I decided to try some of their Chameleon Nail Powder Holographic Flakes.
 I went with colour 06, which is a light gold.
-It’s also packed with lots of little coloured flakes!
-The flakes themselves are pretty beautiful:
+It’s also packed with lots of little coloured holographic flakes!
+The holographic flakes themselves are pretty beautiful:

 As you can see, success!
 Over a base of Sinful Colors Black on Black, I applied a coat of Yellow Stopper, waited until it was 95% dry, and then carefully applied the flakies.
 Just make sure that you don’t start applying the powder while the polish is still wet or you will end up with nothing but a mess!

 I will say that my results with this powder looked a little different to the images on the website.
 While theirs show a uniform gold finish with strong holographic effect, I had more of a mirrored gold finish with specks of colour from the flakes, and a slight holographic effect.
 I really liked the look of the coloured flakes, so I was careful to dab the powder on rather than rubbing it too vigorously and breaking up all of the holographic flakes.
 The chameleon powder was very opaque and needed just one layer to get this look!

 Here on the macro you can see a little of the holographic effect!

 I decided to try the chameleon nail powder with top coat as well.
 I still haven’t gotten around to purchasing a water-based top coat to use with products like this, so I’m interested in seeing how they look with a regular top coat.

 As you can see, the mirror effect is gone and we’re left with more of a bronzey distressed effect.
 I actually really like how this looks as well!
 It might not have the drama of the mirror effect, but I think it could make a great base for, say, some pirate-y nail art.